 More on Environment

-Washington, DC – Representatives Tim Ryan, David Joyce and Marcy Kaptur today introduced bipartisan legislation to require the Environmental Protection Agency (EPA) to appoint a coordinator to address the issue of harmful algal blooms in the Great Lakes, which affected over a half million Ohioans last year.
-Lake Erie supports over 117,000 fulltime jobs and provides drinking water to approximately 3 million Ohioans.
+Washington, DC – Rep. Tim Ryan (D-OH) applauds today’s passage in the House Transportation and Infrastructure Committee of his bipartisan legislation (HR 1923) to require the Environmental Protection Agency (EPA) to appoint a federal coordinator to address the issue of harmful algal blooms in the Great Lakes, which has affected over a half million Ohioans.
+Ryan’s bipartisan legislation was cosponsored by Representatives David Joyce (D-OH), Marcy Kaptur (D-OH), Marcia Fudge (D-OH), Pete Visclosky (D-IN), Joyce Beatty (D-OH), Chris Collins (R-NY), and Jim Renacci (D-OH).